owaiskreifeh/react-native-video/README.md

 For Android MediaPlayer, you will need to build your own controls or use a package like [react-native-video-controls](https://github.com/itsnubix/react-native-video-controls) or [react-native-video-player](https://github.com/cornedor/react-native-video-player).

+Note on Android ExoPlayer, native controls are available by default.
+If needed, you can also add your controls or use a package like [react-native-video-controls].

 Platforms: Android ExoPlayer, iOS, react-native-dom

 #### disableFocus